verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 ---
 title: Keycloak Data Migration Failure
 linkTitle: Keycloak Data Migration Failure
-description: Analysis detected failure during keycloak data migration
+description: Analysis detected failure during Keycloak data migration
 weight: 5
 draft: false
 ---

 ### Summary
-Analysis detected that the Verrazzano upgrade failed while migrating keycloak data from the old legacyDB to the new InnoDB.
+Analysis detected that the Verrazzano upgrade failed while migrating Keycloak data from the old legacyDB to the new InnoDB.
 ### Steps
 1. Check that the dump-claim PVC exists and is bound to the PV.
    {{< clipboard >}}